f-dx/Hive-Mind-Society---Tactile-Interface-Gestures-and-phrases-leaks/readme.md

 Legs:
 - Left leg: your way is incorrect, not going in a right direction
 - Right leg: your way is correct, you're going in a right direction

+Feet:
+- (Left) Fingers: numbers from 1 to 5
+- (Right) Fingers: numbers from 10 to 50

 Foots:
 - Left heel: fundamentally wrong, totally incorrect